reneesaks/psback/README.md

 ## Setting up MailSlurper

-If you want to test registering function in production environment you need to set up an SMTP server.
+If you want to test registering function in staging environment you need to set up an SMTP server.
 [MailSlurper](https://github.com/mailslurper/mailslurper/releases) does that conveniently for you.
 Use the following configuration in config.json file in MailSlurper directory.

 ```
 {